JayLeet/Ravenswood-Bot/README.md

 1. `/setup-check` checks whether the bot has the permissions and role position it needs.
 2. `/setup` creates the Ravenswood Bluff category and the normal game channels.
-3. `/setup-channels` lets you pick existing channels instead, or create the missing ones from a picker.
+3. `/setup-manual` lets you pick existing channels instead, or create the missing ones from a picker.

 If setup fails, fix the exact permission or role-order issue reported by the bot, then run `/setup-check` again.

-The bot works best with Administrator while setting up a server.
-If you prefer fine-grained permissions, it needs enough access to create and edit channels, manage its game roles, move voice members, manage nicknames, read audit-log entries, send embeds, use application commands, manage messages, and use the voice permissions needed for table channels.
-Its bot role must be above the roles and channels it needs to manage.
+The bot role must be above every role it needs to create, assign, or edit.
+If Discord blocks setup even though the bot has the right permissions, check the bot role position first.

+## Permissions

+The invite link above asks for the permissions Ravenswood Bot currently uses:

+- Manage Channels
+- Manage Roles
+- Manage Nicknames
+- Manage Messages
+- Move Members
+- Mute Members
+- View Audit Log
+- View Channels
+- Send Messages
+- Embed Links
+- Attach Files
+- Read Message History
+- Add Reactions
+- Connect
+- Speak
+- Stream
+- Create Public Threads
+- Create Private Threads
+- Send Messages in Threads
+- Use Application Commands

+Administrator also works, especially during setup, but it is not required if these permissions and the bot role order are correct.

 ## Common commands

 - `/help` shows the in-Discord command guide.
 - `/setup-check` checks setup readiness.
 - `/setup` starts public or private server setup.
-- `/setup-channels` opens the manual channel picker.
+- `/setup-manual` opens the manual channel picker.
 - `/create-game` creates a lobby and makes you the Storyteller.
 - `/join` joins the current game or requests to join a live game.
 - `/spectate` joins as a spectator.